Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Interpretative analysis

-“Influence”, occupying the second position in the repertoire, carries substantial emotional weight, seemingly alluding to the intricate dynamics of the listening experience.
-Included in the stimulus question, the etymology of the term (from the Medieval Latin “influentia", derived from “influere" meaning “to flow in") hints at an action embedded within another.
-Deconstructing the dynamics of this association, we find three entities -- the platform, the music (the artist), and the listener -- in line with the literature of multistakeholder recommender systems \citep{abdollahpouri2021multistakeholder}.
-We contemplate “Influence" as a cyclic mode of interaction, a process where the platform shapes people's listening habits, while simultaneously, people's preferences feed the platform's algorithm, a dynamic known as feedback loop in the recommender system literature \citep{Schmit2018}.
-Emotionally, “Influence" embodies a nuanced duality, suggesting both guidance and subtle coercion, echoing the essence of recommendation prevalent within online platforms \citep{Seaver2019}.
+We conceptualize “Influence” as a cyclic interaction: the platform shapes listeners’ habits \citep{ahmedelsheikh2025}, while listeners’ preferences simultaneously inform the platform’s algorithm \citep{avilatorresbeer2025}, a dynamic known as a \textit{feedback loop} in the recommender system literature \citep{Schmit2018}.
+Emotionally, “Influence” embodies a nuanced duality, suggesting both guidance and subtle coercion and echoing the essence of recommendation in online platforms \citep{Seaver2019}.
 This notion of influence implies a relationship with an entity loaded with emotional resonance.
-Moreover, it appears that interactions with platforms are characterised by a sense of customization, on the one hand, due to the personalization towards the listener, and on the other hand, due to the characterization of the platforms as personified.
+Moreover, it appears that interactions with platforms are characterised by a sense of customization, on the one hand, due to the personalization towards the listener, and on the other hand, due to the characterization of the platforms as personified \citep{Siles2020}.

 Other words in the repertoire further affirm its thematic focus on the symbiotic relationship between the listeners and the online platforms.
 “Platform", also part of the stimulus question, derives from the French “plate-forme", and contains the notion of a flat surface.
 Its presence in the stimulus question underscores its significance, particularly within the context of “online platforms", indicative of a sophisticated technological lexicon.
 However, its utility transcends mere technical jargon, mirroring a broader connotation of inclusivity and accessibility in the digital landscape.
 Compared to the term “service", which distinguishes between those who provide the service and those who use it, the term “platform" evokes a non-hierarchical dimension, something of which one may be a part \citep{Meier2019}.
 Conjuring a spatial metaphor, this last dense word conveys a sense of egalitarianism, positioning everything and everyone on a level playing field.